Golf great Tiger Woods suffers serious leg injuries in car wreck | Sports-Games

-Golfing champion Tiger Woods was hospitalized in Los Angeles on Tuesday with severe leg injuries suffered when his car swerved off a road and rolled down a steep hillside, requiring rescue crews to pry him from the wreckage, authorities said.
-The injuries were not believed to be life-threatening, Los Angeles County Sheriff Alex Villanueva told a news conference hours later, adding that Woods was conscious and "able to communicate" when rescue personnel arrived.
+Golf champion Tiger Woods was hospitalized in Los Angeles on Tuesday with severe leg injuries suffered when his car careened off a road and rolled down a hillside, requiring rescue crews to pry him from the crash wreckage, authorities said.
+The injuries were not believed to be life-threatening, Los Angeles County Sheriff Alex Villanueva told a news conference, adding Woods was conscious and "able to communicate" when rescue personnel arrived.

+Sheriff's deputy Carlos Gonzales, first on the scene, said Woods, still wearing his seatbelt, was "calm and lucid."
+The deputy said he immediately recognized the golfing great after Woods told him his name was "Tiger."
+Woods suffered serious injuries to both legs and was initially listed in serious but stable condition, Los Angeles County Fire Chief Daryl Osby told reporters.

+A statement posted on Woods' official Twitter account late on Tuesday said he had undergone a "long surgical procedure" on his lower right leg and ankle and was "awake, responsive and recovering in his hospital room".
+Open, or compound, fractures of his tibia and fibula bones were stabilized with a rod, and screws and pins were used to stabilize other injuries to his foot and ankle, Anish Mahajan, the chief medical officer and interim CEO of Harbor-UCLA Medical Center said in the tweet.

-The full nature and extent of Woods' injuries remained unknown, and it was not immediately clear what effect the accident might have on the future of his career.
+It was not immediately clear what effect the accident might have on his career.
 Woods, 45, who has endured a series of back and knee injuries in recent years, is considered the greatest golfer of his generation.
-He is the only modern pro to win all four major golf titles in succession, taking the U.S. Open, British Open, and PGA Championship in 2000 and the Masters' title in 2001, a feat that became known a the Tiger Slam.
+He is the only modern pro to win all four major golf titles in succession, taking the U.S. Open, British Open and PGA Championship in 2000 and the Masters title in 2001, a feat that became known a the Tiger Slam.

-Woods suffered serious injuries to both legs in Tuesday's wreck and was initially listed in serious but stable condition, Los Angeles County Fire Chief Daryl Osby told reporters.
-CNN reported Woods sustained compound fractures to his legs.
-SURGERY AND 'MULTIPLE LEG INJURIES'

-In a statement given earlier to Golf Digest magazine, Woods' agent, Mark Steinberg, said the winner of 15 major championships, was undergoing surgery for "multiple leg injuries."
-The cause of the accident was under investigation, but the sheriff said there was no indication that the driver was under the influence of any substances or that weather was a factor.
+HAZARDOUS ROAD STRETCH In a statement to Golf Digest magazine, Woods' agent, Mark Steinberg, said the winner of 15 major championships was undergoing surgery.

-Woods' vehicle swerved into the roadside curb, struck a tree, and "there were several rollovers" before the SUV came to rest, Villanueva said.
-The sheriff said the stretch of roadway, known for its sloping terrain and curves, "has a high frequency of accidents."
-The sheriff also said the distance the vehicle traveled before leaving the roadway, leaving no visible skid marks, pointed to the car "going at a relatively greater speed than normal."
+Woods' vehicle swerved across the median strip into an oncoming lane then struck a curb and a tree as it plunged off the road and down an embankment, Villanueva said, adding "there were several rollovers" before the SUV came to rest.
+The sheriff said the steep and winding stretch of road "has a high frequency of accidents."
+The sheriff also said the distance the vehicle traveled before leaving the roadway, with no visible skid marks, pointed to the car "going at a relatively greater speed than normal."

-The sheriff's department initially said a hydraulic tool is known as "the jaws of life" was used to pry Woods from the wreckage.
-Fire department officials said later that emergency personnel pulled Woods from the vehicle through the front windshield after the glass and surrounding frame was removed.
+Fire department officials said emergency personnel pulled Woods from the vehicle through the front windshield after the glass and its surrounding frame were cut out and removed.
 TRANSFORMATIONAL TALENT

-Woods' success on the greens elevated him to worldwide superstardom, ushering in an era of multimillion-dollar endorsements and lucrative appearances.
-As the first African American to achieve major golf stardom, Woods' success also helped transform the sport itself, broadening its appeal far beyond golf's traditional domain of white, male, and middle-class enthusiasts.
-He was also a major influence on a modern generation of golfers that included such pros as Australian former world No. 1 Jason Day, who has said he read a book about Woods and decided to copy the American's rigorous work ethic.
+Woods' success on the greens elevated him to worldwide fame, ushering in an era of multimillion-dollar endorsements and lucrative appearances.
+As the first African American to achieve major golf stardom, Woods also helped transform the sport itself, broadening its appeal far beyond golf's traditional domain of white, male and middle-class enthusiasts.
+He was also a major influence on a modern generation of golfers that included such pros as Australian former world No. 1 Jason Day, who has said he read a book about Woods and sought to copy the American's rigorous work ethic.

-Woods, whose career has been hampered in recent years by back injuries and who had his fifth back surgery in December, hosted the PGA tour's annual Genesis Invitational at the Riviera Country Club over the weekend but did not compete.
-He was seen at the Rolling Hills Country Club on Monday with actress Jada Pinkett Smith, retired basketball star Dwayne Wade, and comedian David Spade.
+Woods, who had his fifth back surgery in December and has undergone several knee operations, hosted the PGA tour's annual Genesis Invitational at the Riviera Country Club over the weekend but did not compete.
+He was seen at the Rolling Hills Country Club on Monday with actress Jada Pinkett Smith, retired basketball star Dwyane Wade and comedian David Spade.
+Golf Digest reported Woods had been filming for a TV show in which he was giving on-course instruction to the three celebrities and was due to resume filming on Tuesday.

 "Praying for my brother @TigerWoods as we all anxiously await more news," retired baseball star Alex Rodriguez said on Twitter.
 "Thinking of him and his entire family."
-"I am sick to my stomach," fellow PGA Tour golfer Justin Thomas said during a news conference in which he called Woods one of his closest friends.
-"I just hope he's alright."
+"I am sick to my stomach,” fellow PGA Tour golfer Justin Thomas said during a news conference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)